-This is a college-level course recommended for students interested in medicine, health-related careers, and science majors.
+AP Chemistry is a college-level course recommended for student interested in medicine, engineering, or science.
 The course content is established by the College Board and students may earn college credit based on an AP exam taken at the end of the year.
 Score requirements for credit are determined by individual colleges and universities.
-Students and parents should be prepared for the rigor of the AP curriculum.
-An extensive amount of reading and writing is required for this course.
+Students and parents should be prepared for the rigor of the AP curriculum and some degree of independent learning.
 Emphasis is placed on laboratory exercises.
+The AP Chemistry course provides students with a college-level foundation to support future advanced coursework in chemistry.
+Students cultivate their understanding of chemistry through inquiry-based investigations, as they explore content such as atomic structure and properties, compound structure and properties of substances and mixtures, chemical reactions, kinetics, thermochemistry, equilibrium, acids and bases, thermodynamics, and electrochemistry.
+The course is designed to enable students to view chemical phenomena through a variety of conceptual lenses, and at various levels: macroscopic, microscopic, sub-microscopic, and symbolic.

-ADVANCED ANATOMY AND PHYSIOLOGY (03053E1000)
+ANATOMY AND PHYSIOLOGY (03053E1000)

-YEAR-LONG / 1 CREDIT RECOMMENDED PREREQUISITE: CHEMISTRY OR BIOLOGY COURSE LAB FEE
+YEAR-LONG / 1 CREDIT RECOMMENDED PREREQUISITE: CHEMISTRY OR BIOLOGY COURSE LAB FEE REQUIRED

 This is a rigorous science course that covers the structure and functions of the various organ systems of the human body.
 Hands on laboratory activities & dissections are included in this course.
 This course is recommended for those students who plan to pursue a career in health-related sciences in college, especially for those who are interested in the medical field.
-It aligns with the state course of study requirements.
-(This course satisfies the state requirements of a life science course.)
+This course aligns with the state course of study requirements, and this course the state requirements of a life science course.